NAPLPS

-NAPLPS (North American Presentation Level Protocol Syntax) is a graphics language for use originally with videotex and teletext services.
+NAPLPS (North American Presentation Layer Protocol Syntax) is a graphics language for use originally with videotex and teletext services.
 NAPLPS was developed from the Telidon system developed in Canada, with a small number of additions from AT&T Corporation.
 The basics of NAPLPS were later used as the basis for several other microcomputer-based graphics systems.

 History

 The Canadian Communications Research Centre (CRC), based in Ottawa, had been working on various graphics systems since the late 1960s, much of it led by Herb Bown.
 Through the 1970s they turned their attention to building out a system of "picture description instructions", which encoded graphics commands as a text stream.

 Graphics were encoded as a series of instructions (graphics primitives) each represented by a single ASCII character.
 Graphic coordinates were encoded in multiple 6-bit strings of XY coordinate data, flagged to place them in the printable ASCII range so that they could be transmitted with conventional text transmission techniques.
 ASCII SI/SO characters were used to differentiate the text from graphic portions of a transmitted "page".
 These instructions were decoded by separate programs to produce graphics output, on a plotter for instance.
 Other work produced a fully interactive version.
 In 1975, the CRC gave a contract to Norpak to develop an interactive graphics terminal that could decode the instructions and display them on a color display.